Serve steak and eggs for a hearty weekend breakfast - thinly cut, seasoned steaks sauteed and served with over-easy eggs and a side of cheese grits.

 - Spray a large skillet with cooking spray and place over medium-high heat.

-- Lightly season remaining side.
+- Lightly season remaining side of steaks.

 - Cook 2 minutes and turn.
 Cook an additional 2 minutes and remove to a plate while preparing eggs.